 INTERNATIONAL HUMANITARIAN SUPPORT

-Despite the restrictions of our activities over the past 2 years, we have been able to continue with our international Humanitarian Support in recent months.
+Despite the restrictions of our activities during the pandemic, we have been able to continue with our international Humanitarian Support.
 At the forefront of our minds at the moment is aid for the Ukrainian people but we have not ignored the needs of others.

 We have been supporting international activities since 1953 and our programme continued despite the restrictions imposed by the Covid-19 pandemic.
 Our long-term support of humanitarian aid includes: